osirrc/osirrc2019/index.md

 All the papers will be reviewed by at least three members of the program committee.

-Accepted papers will be included in the OSIRRC 2019 proceedings in the [CEUR Workshop Proceedings](http://ceur-ws.org/) series, indexed by DBLP, Google Scholar, Scopus and others.
+All the accepted papers, both position and docker images papers, will be included in the OSIRRC 2019 proceedings in the [CEUR Workshop Proceedings](http://ceur-ws.org/) series, indexed by DBLP, Google Scholar, Scopus and others.

 All the accepted papers will be given a presentation slot during the workshop.